Drag Brunch at the Woodstock Inn & Resort for Pride of Woodstock, Vermont

 Pride of Woodstock Drag Brunch

-Join us for a colorful, sparkly party with 3 talented performers at the Drag Brunch in the legendary Rockefeller Room!
+Join us for a wild and colorful party with SIX talented performers at the Drag Brunch in the Woodstock Inn & Resort Ballroom!
 Resort Executive Chef Matthew McClure will create a large buffet of delicious brunch options to go along with the fabulous and dazzling show!
 Menu coming soon.

 Date